anurag001/simple-db/readme.md

 ## 📜 License

-This project is **MIT licensed** – free to use, modify, and contribute!
+This project is **MIT licensed** – free to use, modify, and contribute